 - Using wide spoon, skim off any surface fat.
 Season with salt and pepper to taste.

-Serve in bowls, garnished with sour cream and dill.
+- Serve in bowls, garnished with sour cream, dill and good hard crusted peasant bread..